Harvey Pratt: Forensic art

-Native American Art
+Native American art

-Pratt encompasses painting, sculpting, wood carving, mural painting, bronze work, architectural design and graphic design.
-He is a self-taught artist and creates in the media of oil, acrylic, watercolor, metal, clay and wood.
-His artwork is a blend of his forensic art and law enforcement experience with traditional Native American environment.

-Pratt has received awards for his artwork at Inter-Tribal Indian Ceremonials, Gallup, New Mexico, and Red Earth Festival, Oklahoma City, Oklahoma.
-In 2005, he was given the title "Master Artist" by Red Earth, as well as being selected as the Red Earth 2005 Honored One.
+As a self-taught artist, Pratt's works encompassed several media, including painting, sculpting, and architectural design.
+He intended to blend his experience in law enforcement and forensic art with Native American influences.
+Pratt received awards for his artwork at Inter-Tribal Indian Ceremonials, Gallup, New Mexico, and Red Earth Festival, Oklahoma City, Oklahoma.
+In 2005, he was selected as "The Honored One" for the 2005 Red Earth Festival.

-His works are in many permanent collections, including the National Park Service, the Smithsonian Institution, the Sequoyah National Research Center, and the University of Oklahoma.
-He accepted state appointments to the Oklahoma Arts Council by Governor Frank Keating and Governor Brad Henry.
+His works are in many permanent collections, including the National Park Service and the Smithsonian Institution.
+He accepted a state appointment to the Oklahoma Arts Council by Governor Frank Keating in 2002.

 The Smithsonian's National Museum of the American Indian chose Pratt's Warriors' Circle of Honor, a 12-foot tall, stainless-steel circle balanced on a curved stone drum as the centerpiece of the National Native American Veterans Memorial.
-The memorial was installed outside the museum in 2020, but the official in-person dedication ceremonies did not take place until Veterans Day Weekend of 2022 because of the pandemic.
+The memorial was installed outside the museum in 2020, but the official in-person dedication ceremonies did not take place until Veterans Day weekend of 2022 because of the COVID-19 pandemic.

-Bigfoot Forensics & Artwork
+Bigfoot forensics and artwork

 Pratt provided forensic artwork for David Paulides in the books Tribal Bigfoot and The Hoopa Project.
 Through extensive research, interviews, and travels, Pratt produced dozens of forensic sketches from witnesses that David Paulides and he met in California and his home state of Oklahoma.
 Pratt also has an online store on his own personal website where he sells Bigfoot artwork.

+Personal life and death

+Pratt was recognized as one of the traditional Cheyenne Peace Chiefs, also known as the Council of Forty-Four.
+He was recognized by the Cheyenne People as an Outstanding Southern Cheyenne.

+Pratt's first marriage, to Mary Frances Immenschuh, with whom he had two children, ended in divorce.
+A second marriage to Michelle Moran also ended in divorce; their son, Nathan, is a chainsaw artist.
+In 1997 Pratt married Gina Posey Christian, an agent with the state Alcoholic Beverage Laws Enforcement Commission and member of the Creek Nation.
+He lived in Guthrie, Oklahoma.
+He died there on December 31, 2025, at the age of 84.